MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

 ## Review feedback

 On the [Feedback](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/feedback) page, you can review and export feedback that people in your organization have sent during the past 30 days.
 Once a user submits feedback it will appear in this list within 20 minutes.
-You can use the refresh button to ensure you are looking at the most current data
+You can use the refresh button to ensure you're looking at the most current data

 By using a filter, you can see feedback for specific answer types.
 You can also filter by source and date range.